AdamCoscia/Trust-In-AI/README.md

 #### Windows

+1. Make sure Python and pip are installed on your system
+2. Navigate to `/server` directory
-1. `py -3.9 -m venv venv` - create a python3 virtual environment called _venv_ in the current directory
+3. `py -3.9 -m venv venv` - create a python3 virtual environment called _venv_ in the current directory
-2. `venv\Scripts\activate.bat` - enters the virtual environment
+4. `venv\Scripts\activate.bat` - enters the virtual environment
    - **FROM THIS POINT ON: only use `python` command to invoke interpeter, avoid using global command `py`!!**
-3. `python -m pip install -r requirements.txt` - installs required libraries local to this project environment
+5. `python -m pip install -r requirements.txt` - installs required libraries local to this project environment
+6. Run `python server.py`
+7. For local testing, set **SERVER_URL** (in `/app/src/app/models/config.ts`) to `http://localhost:3000`

 #### MacOS/Linux

+1. Make sure Python and pip are installed on your system
+2. Navigate to `/server` directory
-1. `python3.9 -m venv venv` / `virtualenv --python=python3.7 venv` - create a python3 virtual environment called venv
+3. `python3.9 -m venv venv` / `virtualenv --python=python3.7 venv` - create a python3 virtual environment called venv
-2. `source venv/bin/activate` - enters the virtual environment
+4. `source venv/bin/activate` - enters the virtual environment
-   - **FROM THIS POINT ON: only use `python` command to invoke interpeter, avoid using global command `python3.7`!!**
+   - **FROM THIS POINT ON: only use `python` command to invoke interpeter, avoid using global command `python3.9`!!**
-3. `python -m pip install -r requirements.txt` - installs required libraries local to this project environment
+5. `python -m pip install -r requirements.txt` - installs required libraries local to this project environment
+6. Run `python server.py`
+7. For local testing, set **SERVER_URL** (in `/app/src/app/models/config.ts`) to `http://localhost:3000`

 ## Investigators